- This event has passed.

 Presented by Dr. Sarah Hartman, Department Chair, edTPA Coordinator and Assistant Professor of Education, Freed-Hardeman University, TN

-Hosted by Monte Tatom, Associate Professor of Education, Freed-Hardeman University, TN
+Hosted by Dr. Monte Tatom, Associate Professor of Education, Freed-Hardeman University, TN

 Get a CE Certificate for this edWebinar Learn more

 Dr. Sarah Hartman has been preparing students and faculty for edTPA since 2014 in both Georgia and Tennessee.
-In this edWebinar, she will be presenting tips and techniques that aid teacher candidates in successfully submitting and passing their edTPA portfolio.
-Topics to be discussed will include: edTPA notebook organization, how to take thorough edTPA notes and the color paper system, academic language hints, video tips, student work samples and feedback details, and submission guidelines.
+In this edWebinar, she presents tips and techniques that aid teacher candidates in successfully submitting and passing their edTPA portfolio.
+Topics that are discussed include: edTPA notebook organization, how to take thorough edTPA notes and the color paper system, academic language hints, video tips, student work samples and feedback details, and submission guidelines.

-This session will be of benefit to preservice teachers, and may also be valuable to college faculty, as they help prepare students for edTPA submission.
-There will be time to get your questions answered after Dr. Hartman’s edWebinar.
+This session is of benefit to preservice teachers, and may also be valuable to college faculty, as they help prepare students for edTPA submission.

 About the Presenter